smeronek264/STAT-172-Project/README.md

                    "sf", "dplyr", "tigris"))
 ```

-This project aims to predict food insecurity in households using predictor variables.
-The data includes demographic and household information, and the model focuses on identifying patterns linked to food insecurity outcomes.

 ## Variables

 Below is a list of predictor (X) variables used to predict the outcome (Y) variables.